-The Copperhead Cove Wastewater Treatment Facility will be an activated sludge process plant operated in the conventional mode with nitrification.
-Treatment units include a bar screen, an anoxic basin, an aeration basin, a final clarifier, a sludge thickener, an aerobic digester, and a chlorine contact chamber.
+The Serenity Bay RV Resort Wastewater Treatment Facility is an activated sludge process package plant operated in the conventional mode with nitrification.
+Treatment units include a bar screen, an aeration basin, a final clarifier, a sludge digester, and a chlorine contact chamber.
 The facility has not been constructed.

-Sludge generated from the treatment facility will be hauled by a registered transporter to Mount Houston MUD Wastewater Treatment Facility, Permit No. WQ0011154001, to be digested, dewatered, and then disposed of with the bulk of the sludge from the plant accepting the sludge.
+Sludge generated from the treatment facility is hauled by a registered transporter to Mount Houston Road MUD Wastewater Treatment Facility, Permit No. WQ0011154001, to be digested, dewatered, and then disposed of with the bulk of the sludge from the plant accepting the sludge.
 The draft permit also authorizes the disposal of sludge at a TCEQ-authorized land application site, co-disposal landfill, wastewater treatment facility, or facility that further processes sludge.

-The plant site will be located approximately 2,300 feet northeast of the intersection of Copperhead Road and Nicholson Road, in Montgomery County, Texas 77303.
+The plant site will be located at 1344 County Road 302, in the City of Port Lavaca, in Jackson County, Texas 77979